tomshen/meetmemaybe/README.md

 # Meet Me Maybe

-A webapp to coordinate meeting with other people.
+A webapp to coordinate meetings with other people.
 Built for [Lisp in Summer Projects](http://lispinsummerprojects.org/).

 ## License